Medically Reviewed by Dr. Majid Tanveer, DVM

 This is all on this topic.

-Answer: Yes, dogs can be given okra stems and seedlings to eat.
+Dogs can be given okra stems and seedlings to eat.
 Okra seeds pose no health hazards to dogs.
 Seeds are small and harmless.
 Okra leaves are safe for dogs to eat.
-Do not give them too much foliage.
+Please do not give them too much foliage.

-Answer: A small amount of chocolate will not kill a medium-sized dog.
-Do not give it to them daily.
+A small amount of chocolate will not kill a medium-sized dog.
+Please do not give it to them daily.
 If your dog has ingested more than a few chocolate chips, it is beneficial to make him throw up.

-Answer: Your dog’s meal should have various primary nutrient content such as carbohydrates, protein, vitamin supplements, mineral deposits, and freshwater.
+Your dog’s meal should have various primary nutrients such as carbohydrates, protein, vitamin supplements, mineral deposits, and freshwater.